NethServer/docs/developer-manual/en/databases.rst

 Overview
 ========

-All user-modifiable configuration parameters on NethServer are stored in plain text database.
+All user-editable configuration parameters on NethServer are stored in plain text database.

 These values are used to generate the system configuration files, such